 Bellwether state — The word “bellwether” is originally a shepherding term that refers to the sheep in the flock that’s wearing a bell on its neck, thus helping its entire flock be located.
 In political jargon, a bellwether state is kind of like the canary in the coalmine for an election because it historically votes for the winning candidate.
 Ohio and Missouri are both examples of bellwether states.

 Christmas Tree — Sometimes, a bill isn’t just a bill.
-It’s a bill with multiple floor amendments attached to it (like ornaments on a Christmas tree) that are often entirely unrelated to its original purpose, but serves to promote the special interests or agendas of various politicians and interest groups.
+It’s a bill with multiple floor amendments attached to it (like ornaments on a Christmas tree) that are often entirely unrelated to its original purpose, but serve to promote the special interests or agendas of various politicians and interest groups.

 Earmark — In politics, earmarking is basically setting aside a specific amount of funds to use for a specific project or institution.
 However, it’s not always super clear what counts as an earmark and what counts as a regular expenditure.